natcap/invest.users-guide/source/habitat_risk_assessment.rst

 ======================== ============================= ================== ============== ========

-2. **Consequence of exposure**
+Consequence of exposure
+^^^^^^^^^^^^^^^^^^^^^^^

 The risk of a habitat being degraded by a stressor depends on the consequence of exposure.
 The consequence of exposure depends on the ability of a habitat to resist the stressor and to recover following exposure and can be assessed using four key attributes: change in area, change in structure, frequency of natural disturbance, and recovery attributes.
 We describe each in turn below.

-a. **Change in area rating.** Change in area is measured as the percent change in areal extent of a habitat when exposed to a given stressor and thus reflects the sensitivity of the habitat to the stressor.
+1. **Change in area rating.** Change in area is measured as the percent change in areal extent of a habitat when exposed to a given stressor and thus reflects the sensitivity of the habitat to the stressor.
 Habitats that lose a high percentage of their areal extent when exposed to a given stressor are highly sensitive, while those habitats that lose little area are less sensitive and more resistant.

 We use the following categories to classify HIGH, MEDIUM and LOW change in area: